EKA Arena

-EKA Arena (formerly The Arena) is a multi-purpose stadium in Ahmedabad, Gujarat, located near Kankaria Lake.
-The stadium was completed by and officially opened on 7 October 2016.
+EKA Arena (formerly The Arena by TransStadia) is a multi-purpose stadium in Ahmedabad, Gujarat, located near Kankaria Lake.
+The stadium was officially opened on 7 October 2016.
 It was built in a public-private partnership between the Government of Gujarat and SE TransStadia, a company led by entrepreneur Udit Sheth.

 The stadium seats 20,000 spectators in its main football configuration.
 It is capable of being partitioned into an indoor arena, allowing it to host other sporting events (such as kabaddi and table tennis).

 History

 TransStadia was established by entrepreneur Udit Sheth after being introduced to British footballer and stadium consultant Paul Fletcher.
 Sheth sought to build a multi-purpose stadium on an otherwise-unused property in Gujarat, licensing technology from Fletcher's company StadiArena to allow part of the facility to be converted into an indoor arena to maximise its utilisation.

 Sheth stated that the design of the stadium and its facilities were intended to meet the needs of players, spectators, and broadcasters, including training facilities, ensuring there were no obstructed views and adequate fibreoptic connections for Wi-Fi, and working with Star Sports officials to plan the necessary infrastructure for broadcasting.
 He cited Amsterdam Arena, the Tokyo Dome, and Wembley Stadium as influences on its overall design.

 The facility cost ₹550 crore to construct, as part of a public-private partnership with the state government; Sheth explained that "the project would not have been viable if we decided to charge commercial market value rent and still expected sports to develop.
 A regular project will recover money in around five years while we will do it in seven to nine years."

 Its indoor arena hosted its facility's first sporting event — the 2016 Kabaddi World Cup—in November 2016.
 A formal inauguration ceremony was held 30 June 2017, attended by Prime Minister Narendra Modi and other political and sporting dignitaries.
 During a speech at the ceremony, Sheth referred to The Arena as "the most modern stadium in the world".